OpenTranslationBible/open-bible/en-GB/43.John/md/john-14.md

 ## John 14:1

-“Do not let your hearts be troubled; believe in God, believe also in Me.
+“Do not let your hearts be troubled.
+Trust in God; trust also in me.

 ## John 14:2

-In My Father’s house are many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?
+In my Father’s house are many rooms.
+If it were not so, would I have told you that I am going there to prepare a place for you?

 ## John 14:3

-And if I go and prepare a place for you, I am coming again and will take you to Myself,
-so that where I am, there you also will be.
+And if I go and prepare a place for you, I will return and take you to be with me so that you may also be where I am.

 ## John 14:4

-And you know the way where I am going.”
+And you know the way to where I am going.”

 ## John 14:5

-Thomas _said to Him_,
-“Lord, we do not know where You are going; how do we know the way?”
+Thomas said to him, “Lord, we do not know where you are going, so how can we know the way?”

 ## John 14:6

-Jesus _said to him_,
-“I am the way, and the truth, and the life; no one comes to the Father except through Me.
+Jesus said to him, “I am the way, the truth, and the life.
+No one comes to the Father except through me.

 ## John 14:7

-If you had known Me, you would have known My Father also;
-from now on you know Him, and have seen Him.”
+If you really knew me, you would know my Father as well.
+From now on, you do know him and have seen him.”

 ---

 ## John 14:8

-Philip _said to Him_, “Lord, show us the Father, and it is enough for us.”
+Philip said to him, “Lord, show us the Father, and that will be sufficient for us.”

 ## John 14:9

-Jesus _said to him_,
-“Have I been with you for so long a time, and yet you have not come to know Me, Philip?
-The one who has seen Me has seen the Father; how can you say, ‘Show us the Father’?
+Jesus said to him, “Have I been with you so long, and yet you do not know me, Philip?
+Anyone who has seen me has seen the Father.
+How can you say, ‘Show us the Father’?

 ## John 14:10

-Do you not believe that I am in the Father, and the Father is in Me?
-The words that I say to you I do not speak on My own,
+Do you not believe that I am in the Father and the Father is in me?
+The words I speak to you are not from my own authority.
+Rather, it is the Father, living in me, who is doing his work.
-but the Father, as He remains in Me, does His works.

 ## John 14:11

-Believe Me that I am in the Father and the Father is in Me; otherwise believe because of the works themselves.
+Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the works themselves.

 ## John 14:12

-Truly, truly I say to you, the one who believes in Me, the works that I do, he will do also;
-and greater works than these he will do, because I am going to the Father.
+Truly, truly I say to you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.

 ## John 14:13

-And whatever you ask in My name, this I will do, so that the Father may be glorified in the Son.
+And whatever you ask in my name, I will do, so that the Father may be glorified in the Son.

 ## John 14:14

-If you ask Me anything in My name, I will do it.
+If you ask me anything in my name, I will do it.

 ---

 ## John 14:15

-“If you love Me, you will keep My commandments.
+“If you love me, you will keep my commandments.

 ## John 14:16

-I will ask the Father, and He will give you another Helper, so that He may be with you forever;
+And I will ask the Father, and he will give you another Helper, to be with you forever—

 ## John 14:17

-the Helper is the Spirit of truth, whom the world cannot receive,
-because it does not see Him or know Him; but you know Him because He remains with you and will be in you.
+the Spirit of truth.
+The world cannot accept him, because it neither sees him nor knows him.
+But you know him, for he lives with you and will be in you.

 ## John 14:18

-I will not leave you as orphans; I am coming to you.
+I will not leave you as orphans; I will come to you.

 ## John 14:19

-After a little while, the world no longer is going to see Me, but you are going to see Me;
-because I live, you also will live.
+In a little while, the world will not see me anymore, but you will see me.
+Because I live, you also will live.

 ## John 14:20

-On that day you will know that I am in My Father, and you are in Me, and I in you.
+On that day you will realise that I am in my Father, and you are in me, and I am in you.

 ## John 14:21

-The one who has My commandments and keeps them is the one who loves Me;
-and the one who loves Me will be loved by My Father, and I will love him and will reveal Myself to him.”
+Whoever has my commandments and keeps them is the one who loves me.
+The one who loves me will be loved by my Father, and I too will love them and reveal myself to them.”

 ---

 ## John 14:22

-Judas (not Iscariot) _said to Him_,
-“Lord, what has happened that You are going to reveal Yourself to us, and not to the world?”
+Then Judas (not Iscariot) said, “Lord, how is it that you are going to reveal yourself to us and not to the world?”

 ## John 14:23

-Jesus answered and said to him,
-“If anyone loves Me, he will follow My word; and My Father will love him,
-and We will come to him and make Our dwelling with him.
+Jesus replied, “If anyone loves me, he will obey my teaching.
+My Father will love him, and we will come to him and make our home with him.

 ## John 14:24

-The one who does not love Me does not follow My words;
-and the word which you hear is not Mine, but the Father’s who sent Me.
+Anyone who does not love me will not obey my teaching.
+The words you hear are not my own; they belong to the Father who sent me.

 ---

 ## John 14:25

-These things I have spoken to you while remaining with you.
+“I have spoken these things to you while I am still with you.

 ## John 14:26

-But the Helper, the Holy Spirit whom the Father will send in My name,
-He will teach you all things, and remind you of all that I said to you.
+But the Helper, the Holy Spirit, whom the Father will send in my name, will teach you all things and remind you of everything I have said to you.

 ## John 14:27

-Peace I leave you, My peace I give you; not as the world gives do I give to you.
-Do not let your hearts be troubled, nor fearful.
+Peace I leave with you; my peace I give to you.
+I do not give to you as the world gives.
+Do not let your hearts be troubled, nor let them be afraid.

 ## John 14:28

-You heard that I said to you, ‘I am going away, and I am coming to you.’
-If you loved Me, you would have rejoiced, because I am going to the Father,
-for the Father is greater than I.
+You heard me say, ‘I am going away and I am coming back to you.’
+If you loved me, you would be glad that I am going to the Father, for the Father is greater than I.

 ## John 14:29

-And now I have told you before it happens, so that when it does happen, you may believe.
+I have told you now before it happens, so that when it does happen you may believe.

 ## John 14:30

-I will not speak much more with you, for the ruler of the world is coming, and he has nothing in regard to Me,
+I will not say much more to you, for the ruler of this world is coming.
+He has no power over me,

 ## John 14:31

-but so that the world may know that I love the Father,
-I do exactly as the Father commanded Me.
+but he comes so that the world may learn that I love the Father and do exactly what my Father has commanded me.
+“Come now; let us leave.

-Get up, let’s go from here.